Chicago and Evanston Railroad: Abandonment

 In the second half of the 20th century, the demand for freight rail service was declining.
 In the case of the C&E, freight service was incrementally being cut as the number of customers decreased.
 On April 30, 1973, with Lill Coal Company being the last freight customer on the "L", freight service on the "L" ended.
 In many years since, more sections of the C&E were removed, including a river crossing to/from Chicago Union Station (demolished in 1973) and much of the street-running track.

 In 1985, the Soo Line Railroad (now a subsidiary of the CPKC Railway) acquired the bankrupt Milwaukee Road, including its Evanston Division (C&E).
 In 2007, the Chicago Terminal Railroad (CTM) acquired the remaining segment of the C&E between Division Street and Diversey Parkway.
 In 2010, the City of Chicago requested an adverse abandonment on the Kingsbury Street section between the Halsted Street/Division Street intersection and Willow Street as well as the Lakewood Avenue section between Clybourn Avenue and Diversey Parkway.
-The track south of North Avenue was removed in 2012 as part of a beautification project at Kingsbury Street.
+The track south of North Avenue was removed in 2012 as part of a beautification project along Kingsbury Street.
 The City of Chicago eventually acquired the C&E tracks from CTM in 2019 after the latter ceased operation a year earlier.
-The track along Lakewood Avenue was eventually removed in December 2024 to replace the sewer main below the avenue.
+In December 2024, a track segment along Lakewood Avenue between Wrightwood and Schubert avenues was dismantled to replace the underground sewer main.